topherCantrell/gbc-sea-hunt/gbboot.md

 0051: 2E 0F        LD    L,$0F                   ; End of the top row (980F)
 0053: 18 F3        JR    $0048                   ; Do the next row

-; Scroll logo on screen, and play logo sound

 ; The screen is 144 pixels high.
 The center point is 72.
 0055: 67           LD    H,A                     ; Initialize scroll count, H=0
 0056: 3E 64        LD    A,$64                   ; Starting Y coordinate for visible window